Creating custom automation rules

 To learn more about enabling the add-on, please see this article.

-1. From the sidebar navigation, select Add new > Automation rule
+1. From the sidebar menu, select Automations

-2. Customize your automation rule:
+3. Customize your automation rule:

-1. Rule title: Enter a name for the automation rule you are creating
+1. Enter a title for your rule

 Select the text-editing window and open the short code library ({...}) to create messages that automatically pull relevant information already stored on a job, invoice, estimate, or client profile related to this automation rule.

-2. Select Save and close
+1. Select Save and close

-8. Delivery window: Define when this rule should be triggered (e.g., 9–5 p.m., 24/7, etc.)
+7. (Optional) Define when this rule should be triggered (e.g., 9–5 p.m., 24/7, etc.)

-9. Select Add automation
+8. Select Add automation

 Monitoring automation activity